octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - `Unit`(`UnitAuthoring`) - Tags the entity as a "unit".
 - `UnitMover`(`UnitMoverAuthoring`) - Contains movement data such as speed and destination.
 - `UnitMoverOverride`(`UnitMoverOverrideAuthoring`) -  Enableable component containing temporary movement override data for a unit.
-- `Selected`(`SelectedAuthoring`) - Enableable component containing selection data for an entity.
+- `UnitSelected`(`UnitSelectedAuthoring`) - Enableable component containing selection data for an entity.
 - `Target`(`TargetAuthoring`) - Contains data about the target.
 - `FindTarget`(`FindTargetAuthoring`) - Contains data about finding a target.
-  - Requires `EntityPrefabSet` singleton to be present before updating.
 - `TargetOverride`(`TargetOverrideAuthoring`) - Contains temporary target override data for a unit.
   - Overriding the target is used to override auto targeting, such as when a player manually selects a target for a unit to attack.
 - `ShootAttack`(`ShootAttackAuthoring`) - Contains shoot attack data.
 This component is added to units that can perform shoot attacks.